2014 Grand National Review and Result

 Rocky Creek fared best of those towards the head of the weights and this was a fine performance from a handicapping perspective from Paul Nicholls’ eight year old who has time on his side when it comes to improving on this effort in the future.
 He led four out, but seemed to tire under his burden and it may pay to ride him with more restraint next year, although he seemed to relish being in the front rank for much of the contest here.

 Question marks over Monbeg Dude’s ability to put in a clear round caused the former Welsh National winner to drift on the day, but he got around safely.
-Indeed, having been given his usual patient ride out the back he looked a threat when creeping into contention approaching Bechers for the second time.
-Unfortunately for his supporters, he wasn’t able to sustain the effort and exaggerated hold up tactics are hard to pull off in the National these days.
+Having been given his usual patient ride out the back he looked a threat when creeping into contention approaching Becher’s for the second time.
+Unfortunately for his supporters, he wasn’t able to sustain the effort.

 Raz De Maree was another of those who finished the race off notably strongly having lost his place midway round the first circuit.
-He could be a threat next year if we get heavy ground.
+He could be a threat next year.

 Ninth place Swing Bill deserves a particular mention as this was his seventh run over these fences and he has so far never fallen.
 The fact that he has been fifth in the Topham and fouth in the Becher, but never better than sixth in this race, tells its own story though as he doesn’t quite stay the 4m 3f.
-However, he is invariably a dream ride for whichever pilot is lucky enough to get the leg up on him in the Aintree paddock and young Conor O’Farrell will have had some journey on him today.
+However, he is invariably a dream ride and young Conor O’Farrell had some journey on him today.

-Of the other finishers, one of the babies of the field, seven year old Kruzhlinin, was hampered early on and made a number of mistakes, yet still finished within sight of the leaders.
+Of the other finishers, one of the babies of the field, seven year old Kruzhlinin, was hampered early on and made a number of mistakes.
 Given the McCain factor his trainer brings to the party, he could be an interesting one for next year if he can brush up on his fencing.

 By contrast, both The Package and Prince De Beauchene have had a lot of chances in the race between them and their best days may be behind them now.